RedRoach51/MockResearch/README.md

 <br></br>
 <h2> How the scripts are related to the research questions</h2>
 <h3> RQ1 </h3>
-How popular are mocking frameworks that are used in testing of open source Java software projects?
+<h4>How popular are mocking frameworks that are used in testing of open source Java software projects?
 How many projects use mocking frameworks?
 What kind of projects use mocking frameworks?
-What mocking frameworks are used?
+What mocking frameworks are used?</h4>
-<br></br>

 These questions could be answered after we run the "AnalysisScript.bat", with the data from 'AllMetrics.csv', 'AllMockImports.csv', and 'AllMockFrameworks.csv'.
 <br></br>
 <h3> RQ2 </h3>
-What features of mocking frameworks are most frequently used in the testing of open source software projects?
+<h4>What features of mocking frameworks are most frequently used in the testing of open source software projects?
 What mocking framework methods are being used, and how much?
-How many objects are being mocked in a single file?
+How many objects are being mocked in a single file?</h4>
-<br></br>

 These questions could be answered after we run "API_Analyzer.java", "API_summurize.java" and "MockFrameworkFrequencyCalculator.java", You will get the mocking framework usage data categorized by project or by framework, and those data can be used to answer RQ2.
 <br></br>
 <h3> RQ3 </h3>
-What types of dependencies developers tend to mock?
+<h4>What types of dependencies developers tend to mock?
 Do developers tend to mock classes in their own project or the opposite?
-Which outside classes are mocked most frequently by all the developers?
+Which outside classes are mocked most frequently by all the developers?</h4>
-<br></br>

 These questions could be answered after we run "MockedClassesAnalysis.java".
 You will get the data of the name of internal and external classes by each project, and a few .csv files for summary.
 <br></br>
 <h3> RQ4 </h3>
-Are there any files that are completely not created for testing but still using mocking frameworks?
-Are there any files that does not have mocking framework imports but have "mock" included in their file path?
+<h4>Are there any files that are completely not created for testing but still using mocking frameworks?
+Are there any files that does not have mocking framework imports but have "mock" included in their file path?</h4>
-<br></br>

 The script for the first part is embedded in "API_Analyzer.java".